renpy/renpy/sphinx/source/quickstart.rst

 After running this, the Ren'Py launcher should run.

-The Ren'Py launcher is translated to Russian, Japanese, French, and Spanish.
-If want, choose "preferences" and "Language".
+The Ren'Py launcher has been translated to multiple languages.
+To change the language, choose "preferences" and then select the language.

 .. image:: launcher.png
    :align: right